Select vaccine related FAQs from the dropdown.

 Q. Will the Coast Guard administer the vaccine to members/employees in the Department of Defense or other federal agencies?

-A. Using the DoD approved prioritization schema and distribution plan, the Coast Guard is using a phased approach to allocate the initial limited quantities of the vaccine to active duty and reserve Coast Guard members.
-The Coast Guard will offer to vaccinate civilian employees as the vaccine becomes available.
-As additional quantities of vaccine are received, the Coast Guard will reevaluate its ability to vaccinate additional populations, in accordance with the approved DoD prioritization schema.
+A. The Coast Guard is offering to vaccinate civilian employees as the vaccine becomes available.
+As additional quantities of vaccine are received, the Coast Guard will reevaluate its ability to vaccinate additional populations.

 Q: Is the CG vaccinating dependents?

 A. Yes, the CG has now included dependents in the vaccination plan.
 CG dependent family members are key to the readiness of the Active and Reserve force.
 CG clinics will vaccinate dependents in communities where there is demand and the vaccine is not readily available from civilian providers , DoD Medical Treatment Facilities, or other sources.
 Dependents who request the vaccine from a CG clinic are required to provide proof of dependent status.

 Q: How do I find out if my local CG clinic will vaccinate my dependents?